 Qantas Points can also be used for oneworld partner airlines, and when using frequent flyer points for flights to Italy, this would be Qatar Airways and Cathay Pacific as the primary one stop options.

-The same is true for Cathay Pacific’s Asia Miles program, which has cheaper pricing than when redeeming Qantas Points, for the same routes.
+The same is true for Cathay Pacific’s Cathay program, which has cheaper pricing than when redeeming Qantas Points, for the same routes.

 Here are the route options when travelling with Qatar: